 The General Data Protection Regulation (GDPR) went into effect on May 25, 2018, and had far-reaching effects for companies all over the globe, including many based in the U.S. With the recently published guidelines on the territorial scope of the GDPR by the European Data Protection Board, the extent to which GDPR applies to U.S. companies is now even more clear.
 Our attorneys have the experience and knowledge necessary to assist both U.S. and EU clients with reaching and maintaining compliance, avoiding the penalties GDPR puts in place for non-compliance.
 For a quick review of GDPR and who it affects, read our alert.

-Our team of privacy + data security attorneys, which includes an IAPP-Certified Information Privacy Manager and a Certified Information Privacy Professional with a concentration in Europe, understands the thoroughness required for proper compliance readiness and information security.
+Our team of privacy + data security attorneys, which includes both an IAPP-Certified Information Privacy Manager and a Certified Information Privacy Professional with a concentration in Europe, understands the thoroughness required for proper compliance readiness and information security.
 They stay current on both the business and legal requirements companies must meet, as well as the strategies to meet them domestically and internationally.
 With diverse skills and sets of knowledge, our team is not only well-equipped to analyze the various ways your business may be at risk when it comes to compliance, but also to assist with the creation and implementation of solutions that lower the likelihood of data breaches and protect your business should a breach occur.

 Companies must navigate the nuanced requirements GDPR puts on privacy + data security or face penalties and fines up to €20 million, or 4% of global turnover (whichever is greater), for non-compliance.
 For some companies, this may require more than new policies; some may need new or updated business operations and technology.
 Working from that perspective, our firm provides counsel to clients to create and enact strong, individualized privacy policies and manage both liability risk and customer and public relations risk so that they are able to continue operating, continue growing, and start feeling confident in their compliance and information security programs.